How to buy a house with bad credit

 3. Shop around

 Every mortgage lender is different, and some offer lower rates and fees than others.
-If nothing else, research shows that getting multiple rate quotes can save you thousands over a 30-year mortgage.
-Banks aren’t the only spot to get a mortgage, either.
-There are also non-bank and online-only lenders, credit unions and other types of mortgage companies.
-Check out these different types of lenders to see where you get the best offer.
+Research shows that getting multiple rate quotes can save you thousands over a 30-year mortgage.
+Check out different types of lenders, including banks and online lenders, to see where you get the best offer.

 4. Find a co-signer